You can still get out and enjoy the garden in August with these handy hints and tips!

-Prune Azaleas & Camellias after main flowering.
-Check & treat Azalea Lace bug with Richgro Bug Killa and be sure to feed other acid loving plants.
+Prune Azaleas and Camellias after main flowering.
+Check and treat Azalea Lace bug with Richgro Bug Killa and be sure to feed other acid loving plants.
 If you haven’t applied Ezi-Wet to your pots and garden do so now to maximise the last of the winter rains.

 You can still prune plants, roses and deciduous trees and shrubs and it’s the perfect time to add a good organic based fertiliser.
 The nutrients will be available to plants when they need it.

 Early spring bulbs start to flower now like Narcissus.

 Time to re-pot any container plants, after winter as the soil can be tired and plants need a boost to get them growing in spring.
 Use a premium mix such as Seasol Potting Mix to reduce stress.
 A small amount of fertiliser is a good idea too to add to pot plants.